Last Updated on

 Why we like it: Pingdom doesn’t over-complicate the results page – unless you want them to.
 What we mean by this is that the results are cleanly laid out, and easy to skim and understand at the broad overview level, with specific lists of issues you can immediately identify and address, but higher-level insights are yours for the digging.
 If you want to dig deep, and know what to do with your findings, Pingdom’s results data is well-organized and ripe for the clicking.
 This makes Pingdom a great tool to show clients as a broad overview report, and for developers to dive into deeper information on issues.

 Where to find it: https://tools.pingdom.com/

 What it does: WebPageTest is not necessarily beginner friendly.
 It’s the Walmart-George version of testing tools to GTMetrix’s Gucci-level offering.
 The data, results and diagnostics presented in its reports look, admittedly, daunting and confusing.
-However, if you know what you’re doing, this is one smart, comprehensive tool, offering a wealth of information and options for fixing all that ails your page speed.
+However, if you know what you’re doing, this is one smart, comprehensive tool, offering a wealth of information and options for fixing all that ails your page speed load time.

 The WebPageTest report delivers your results as a series of letter grades, ranging from A to F, for each of the following:

 Cache static content

 Effective use of CDN (where applicable – where not applicable you’ll just see a big ‘X’)

 Like we said, not particularly beginner-friendly terms, are they?
 But for those with the know-how all excellent information.
 Like the other tools in this list, though, WebPageTest will also show your overall load time, page size in bytes, FCP, number of requests needed to load the page, and more.
 It also gives you the option to perform up to 3 test runs, allowing you to gauge the consistency of your website’s page speed performance.